 The Coastal Ocean Science Academy (COSA) is a marine science summer day program that aims to introduce and connect young people to local marine and coastal habitats and the factors that shape them.
 The program is based at MSC’s campus on the rocky shore of Nahant, but includes off-site field trips to field locations both on and off the water.

-This year, for the first time, we will be offering a one-week middle school program in addition to the two-week high school components that have been running for the past seven summers.
-Unless otherwise noted, both programs run from 8:30 a.m. to 3:00 p.m. each day, and they begin/end each day at the Marine Science Center in Nahant.
+In 2014, we offered a new one-week middle school program as well as the two-week high school program that has been running for the past eight summers.
+Both programs run from 8:30 a.m. to 3:00 p.m. each day, and they begin/end each day at the Marine Science Center in Nahant.

 COSA Littorina – Middle School Program